“M + T”

 Chapter 47

-Some weeks later, your father falls at home and suffers a concoction.
-After surgery, he dies in the hospital.
+Some weeks later, your father fell at home and suffered a concussion.
+After surgery, he died in the hospital.
 Your stepmother had locked him away as if he were a wild beast.
-In grief you paint again.
-With no more success than before, rejections from galleries continued to abound.
-With your mother you traveled to Europe.
-She talks incessantly and then nine years later she loses her voice to Alzheimer’s.
-Without parents, you had no bridge to your brothers and sisters.
-Throughout the years of Chavez and Maduro you have helped the family.
+In grief, you painted again.
+With no more success than before, galleries continued to reject your work.
+You traveled to Europe with your mother.
+She spoke incessantly, and nine years later she lost her voice to Alzheimer’s.
+Without parents, you have no bridge to your brothers and sisters.
+Throughout the years of Hugo Chávez and Nicolás Maduro, you helped the family.

 Chapter 48